rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p8:

+.. container:: snum

+   :ref:`8 <9899_6.10.3.5p8>`

-:ref:`8 <9899_6.10.3.5p8>` EXAMPLE 6 To demonstrate the redefinition rules, the following sequence is valid.
+EXAMPLE 6 To demonstrate the redefinition rules, the following sequence is valid.

 ::